Back

 Have strategic vision

-Usually, senior developers think in the borders of their technical project and work with the information given by a project manager or a product owner.
+Usually, senior developers think about the borders of their technical projects and work with the information given by a project manager or a product owner.
 Such developers don’t always need to delve into why the software should be built in a particular way.
 So, they mostly participate in the development process.

-A technical co-founder thinks strategically in terms of the product and skillfully balances between short-term and long-term tasks.
+Technical co-founders think strategically in terms of the product and skillfully balance between short-term and long-term tasks.
 They don’t forget about what has to be done now.
-At the same time, they look at the product from the users’ shoes and if needed, change the development plan.
+At the same time, they look at the product from the users’ shoes, and if needed, change the development plan.

 Have experience in the area of your startup

-For those who don’t know a thing about the technical part of IT it may seem as if experienced IT techies are magicians who can do anything.
+For those who don’t know a thing about the technical part of IT, it may seem as if experienced IT techies are magicians who can do anything.
 Partially, that’s true.
-But they can do a lot in the stack they have most experience with.
+But they can do a lot in the stack they have the most experience with.
 It’s better to find a technical co-founder who has experience in launching products like yours.
-Because eCommerce app development differs a lot from, say SaaS or IoT.

 So, what to do?

-Before finding a co-founder and starting a partnership, you should understand what you really need from this cooperation: just the technical implementation of the product or all-in inclusion into the project?
-We have likened the partnership with the marriage for a reason.
+Before finding a co-founder and starting a partnership, you should understand what you really need from this cooperation — just the technical implementation of the product or all-in inclusion into the project.
 You’ll have to listen and hear your partner, sometimes meet halfway, and not always do as you wish.
-If you aren’t ready for it and just want to give orders, then you’d better find a CTO or outsource the development.
+If you aren’t ready for it and just want to give orders, then, you’d better find a CTO or outsource the development.

-Good CTOs are most probably busy with other projects and there’s no point for them to risk by switching to a young startup.
+Good CTOs are most probably busy with other projects, and there’s no point for them to risk switching to a young startup.
 Taking on the risk is only worth it if you get a decent paycheck.
-Otherwise, why should they risk a stable workplace for a doubtful promised world?
 But are you ready to pay a high salary indeed?
 If you’re not, then you will hire an inexperienced CTO trying to take on any opportunity.
-In such a case, the stakes are high and it’s not clear if the project will take off or be deadborn.
+In such a case, the stakes are high, and it’s not clear if the project will take off.

 The same story happened on the project Energo.
-We created a turnkey MVP and got the project going.
-Then the client got his own team together, hired a CTO, and stopped outsourcing, as he managed to align product support on his side.
+This app allows users to rent power banks.
+We designed and developed 3 apps — for users, advertisers, and maintenance.
+Then, the client got his own development team together, hired a CTO, and stopped outsourcing, as he managed to align product support on his side.

-If you have an idea, but no team to implement it, you can follow the scenario of Energo: the idea is on you, the turnkey solution is on us.
-Got interested?
-Then describe your idea in the form below, leave us your email, and we will contact you within 12 hours.
+If you have an idea, but no team to implement it, you can follow the scenario of Energo: the idea is on you, and we’ll take care of everything else.
+Interested?
+Then, describe your idea in the form below, leave your email to us, and we will contact you within 12 hours.

 How useful was this post?